sky-uk/feed/README.md

 ```

-### Multiple ingresses per cluster
+### Multiple ingress controllers per cluster

-Multiple ingresses can be created per cluster.
-ELBs should be tagged with `sky.uk/KubernetesClusterIngressName=<name>`
+Multiple feed-ingress controllers can be created per cluster.
+ELBs should be tagged with `sky.uk/KubernetesClusterIngressControllerName=<name>`
-and feed instances started with `-ingress.name=<name>`.
-Feed instances will attach to ELBs with matching ingress names.
+and feed instances started with `-ingress-controller-name=<name>`.
+Feed instances will attach to ELBs with matching ingress controller names.

-A feed instance will adopt ingress resources with a matching `sky.uk/ingress-name=<value>` annotation.
-Ingress
+A feed ingress controller will adopt ingress resources with a matching `sky.uk/ingress-controller-name=<value>` annotation.
-resources with no annotation will not be adopted and will have no traffic sent to their associated services.
+Ingress resources with no annotation will not be adopted and will have no traffic sent to their associated services.

-Use the script `ingress-no-annotation.sh` to find ingresses without this annotation.
+Use the script `ingresses-without-controller.sh` to find ingresses without this annotation.

 #### Support